After a season of harsh words, may we find new ones to heal

 Ninety years ago today a young sharecropping couple celebrated a birth and named the baby Ferrell but would call him Gene.
 He grew up with Texas dirt literally between his barefoot toes in the sandhills of East Texas near Athens.
 A dream grew up with him -- to be a wealthy cattleman like his maternal grandfather.

 But life takes an interesting course.
-Gene dropped out of high school to take a job in Dallas, finished school at night, served in the Army in the Pacific as World War II wound down, returned to Dallas to work and take a bride, fathered a daughter/p>... [continue]
+Gene dropped out of high school to take a job in Dallas, finished school at night, served in the Army in the Pacific as World War II wound down, returned to Dallas to work and take a bride, fathered a daughter and son, bought a small place near his hometown, took a promotion to a... [continue]

 NAMB SEND Relief Encouraging Texas Baptists Churches to Send Volunteers to Louisiana